maksim-shlapak/widget-api/interfaces/playeradaptor.controlsdescriptormouse.md

 **● moveTimeout**: *`number`*

-Set to true if movement of the mouse inside player opens the controls
+Timeout in milliseconds after which the controls are hiding when mouse inside the player is not moved.

 ___
 <a id="showonenter"></a>